red5pro/truetime-studio-production/README.md

 # Usage

-When visiting the TrueTime Studio™ for Production web applicatoion - either through launching in `dev` or loaded from a built distribution - there are several optional query params that can be added to the landing URL to configure the app to use your own Red5 Pro Server deployment and playback live streams.
+When visiting the TrueTime Studio™ for Production web application - either through launching in `dev` or loaded from a built distribution - there are several optional query params that can be added to the landing URL to configure the app to use your own [Red5 Pro Server deployment and playback live streams](https://www.red5.net/red5-pro/low-latency-streaming-software/)

 Once loaded with the proper configurations you will be able to view a grid of mixed streams to select from, as well as a grid of pre-recorded Clips to select and insert into the interstitial.